 - Identification of the problem or need

-- Businesses develop policies and procedures in anticipation of a need or in response to a need.
+- Businesses develop policies and procedures in anticipation of a market or response to a need.

 - In anticipation of a need

-The development of policy and procedures should be completed similar to project management guidelines.
-To establish a workable and quality policy and procedures may follow the following pathway.
+The development of policy and procedures should reflect a similar approach to project management guidelines.
+To establish a workable and quality policy and practices may follow the following pathway.

 Planning & Research: